Bodigrim/poly/README.md

 | multiplication, 100 coeffs.   |            1733 |      33  |  52x
 | multiplication, 1000 coeffs.  |          442000 |    1456  | 303x

+Due to being polymorphic by multiple axis, the performance of `poly` crucially depends on specialisation of instances.
+Clients are strongly recommended to compile with `ghc-options: -fspecialise-aggressively` and suggested to enable `-O2`.

 ## Additional resources

 * __Polynomials in Haskell__, MuniHac, 12.09.2020: